George & Celia Coldridge of Exeter

 In 1861 George was living in Exeter like most of his brothers.
 In the census his status is given as widower and I found the following records:

-Celia COLDRIDGE's death was registered in December 1857 in Exeter.
-They had only been married for 5 years when Celia died.
+Celia COLDRIDGE – Death registration December (Q4) 1857 in Exeter.
+George & Celia had only been married for 5 years when Celia died.

 A notice of Celia's death appeared in the Exeter Flying Post on Thursday 7th January 1858: